xhfmvls/Sequel-Express-Injection/README.md

    - Execute the queries in the **query.sql** file to create the necessary tables and populate them with initial data.

 ### 4. Configure Environment Variables
-   - Uptdate the .env file in the project directory by filling the variables:
+   - Update the .env file in the project directory by filling the variables:
      ```
      DB_HOST=your_db_host
      DB_HOST=your_db_host